kenhkan/angular-curve/README.md

    and a copy of which will be produced upon building to `404.html` to ensure not-found errors are catched by AngularJS.

-Or, if you're on a POSIX (*nix and Mac) system, run the one-line setup script that bootstraps the project and runs a server at `localhost:8888`: `./setup.sh`

 ## Usage